 - Customized audience lists based on demographic or geographic details

-This is an effective way to transform your direct mail marketing audience into a digital audience as well to reach prospects across multiple platforms.
+This is an effective way to transform your direct mail marketing audience into a digital audience and reach prospects across multiple platforms.

 Mobile GeoFence/GeoFollow is ideal for marketers looking to target all of the individuals within a certain virtual boundary.
 These services identify devices within a boundary, allowing you to serve each individual highly relevant display ads on their smartphones.
 However, there are a few key differences between these two mobile-based targeting techniques.

 You can continue connecting with target audience members after they’ve left the location using the Mobile GeoFollow service.
-GeoFollow uses beacon technology to continue enabling consumers’ phones to receive your ads for up to 30 days after their departure from your specified location.
+GeoFollow uses beacon technology to continue enabling consumers’ phones to receive your ads for up to 30 days after they depart from your specified location.

 This technology allows you to continue marketing to your target audience even after they’ve left a certain location, keeping your organization front of mind.